fluffy/TempAlarmSMS/README.md

 number that Tropo assigned to your App and you need to change the phone number in the "to" line to be the number of your cell phone.

+That's it - seriosly.
+That single Javascript function call is all you need to have a cloud server that sends SMS from your IoT device.
+I love Tropo :-)

 ## Test it

 Try it by going to the following URL in a browser but replace the token part